Morris-CP/guns-crime-analysis/README.md

 # Do Concealed Carry Laws Reduce Crime?

-### A Causal Inference Analysis Using U.S. State-Level Panel Data (1977–1999)
+### A Causal Inference and Decision-Oriented Analysis Using U.S. Panel Data (1977–1999)

 ---

 ## 1. Research Question

-Do “shall-issue” concealed carry laws reduce violent crime rates in the United States?
+Do “shall-issue” concealed carry laws reduce violent crime rates?

+More importantly:
+**How should we interpret and use this effect in decision-making?**

 ---

 ## 2. Why This Matters

-This is a classic and highly debated question in applied econometrics and public policy.
+This question is a canonical example in applied econometrics and highlights a broader issue:
-Early studies suggested that expanding gun carry rights reduces crime, but results are sensitive to model specification.

-This project revisits the question with a focus on:

-* Distinguishing **correlation vs. causation**
-* Demonstrating how **model choice affects conclusions**
+> **Naive correlations often lead to misleading conclusions in policy and business contexts.**

+The same challenge appears in real-world data science:

+* Measuring marketing effectiveness
+* Evaluating product feature impact
-* Applying **panel data methods to policy evaluation**
+* Assessing policy interventions

+This project focuses on **causal identification**, not just prediction.

 ---

 ## 3. Data

-* **Unit of observation**: U.S. states (including D.C.)
+* **Unit**: U.S. states (incl.
+D.C.)
-* **Time period**: 1977–1999
+* **Period**: 1977–1999
-* **Total observations**: 1,173 (51 states × 23 years)
+* **Observations**: 1,173 (balanced panel)

 ### Key Variables

-* `violent_crime_rate`: Violent crimes per 100,000 population (log-transformed)
+* `log_violent_crime_rate`: Outcome variable
-* `shall_issue`: Indicator for concealed carry law adoption
+* `shall_issue`: Treatment indicator
-* Control variables:
+* Controls:

   * Income per capita
   * Unemployment rate
   * Population density
-  * Demographic structure
+  * Demographics

 ---

 ## 4. Identification Strategy

-To estimate the causal effect of concealed carry laws, I exploit variation across states and over time using a **two-way fixed effects model**:
+To estimate causal effects, I use a **two-way fixed effects (TWFE) model**, leveraging variation across states and over time.

-* **State fixed effects** control for time-invariant differences (e.g., culture, baseline crime levels)
+### Model

+* State FE → controls for time-invariant heterogeneity
-* **Year fixed effects** control for nationwide shocks (e.g., macroeconomic trends)
+* Year FE → controls for common shocks

-This setup is equivalent to a **difference-in-differences framework**.
+This corresponds to a **difference-in-differences framework**.

 ### Key Assumption

-* **Parallel trends**: In the absence of the law, treated and untreated states would follow similar trends in crime.
+* **Parallel trends**: Treated and control states would evolve similarly absent treatment

-### Validation and Diagnostics
+### Diagnostics

-* Compare results across:

-  * Simple OLS
-  * OLS with controls
+* Compare OLS, OLS + controls, FE, and TWFE
-  * State fixed effects
-  * Two-way fixed effects
-* Conduct Hausman test to justify fixed effects over random effects
+* Hausman test supports FE over RE

 ### Limitations

-* Policy adoption may be **endogenous** (states with rising crime may adopt laws)
+* Policy adoption may be endogenous
-* Potential **time-varying confounders**
+* Possible time-varying confounders
-* No explicit event-study to fully validate parallel trends
+* No full event-study validation of parallel trends

 ---